 Furthermore, if the weight of the cargo is 8 tons, which means 8000kgs.
-Therefore, it implies that the freight on LCL will be obtained from the cargo weight.
+It implies that the subject shipment shipped as LCL will be obtained from the cargo weight.

 8 tons x USD 20.00 = USD 160.00

-NOTE: In practice, any method that gives a higher CBM is advised to be deployed for obvious reasons.
+NOTE: In practice, it’s advisable to deploy any method that offers a higher CBM for obvious reasons.

 - I hope you found this article on freight CBM calculation, helpful!